ds300/cfg/README.md

       (defopt :cat-photo-dir
         ; you don't need to specify a default
         :private true)) ; means that this opt can't be set when parsing cli args.

+To specify that an option should be a boolean flag, use `:bool true`

     (defopt :use-catnip
+      :bool    true
-      :bool    true       ; this option becomes a boolean flag :default false
+      :default false
       :aliases ["n" "-catnip"]
       :help-string "Enables happy mode.")

+If the user specifies `-n`, `:use-catnip` gets set to `(not `whatever it currently is`)`.

+You can also specify that options should be merged.

     (defopt :cat-names
       :default ["muggins" "felix"]
       :parse   #(clojure.string/split % #",")
       :merge   into)

+The merge funciton gets called with the current value first.

-This translates to:
+All of this translates to:

     {
       :data-paths {